chunhualiao/rose-apt-get/README.md

     sudo apt-get install rose
 ```

 We have an experimental package built and uploaded.
-You can try it out using the following command lines (tested on Ubuntu 18.10):
+You can try it out using the following command lines (tested on Ubuntu 18.04 bionic):

 ```
 sudo apt-get install -y software-properties-common